BrutalTeam/go-netbox/docs/WritableVMInterfaceRequest.md

 ### NewWritableVMInterfaceRequest

-`func NewWritableVMInterfaceRequest(virtualMachine BriefVirtualMachineRequest, name string, ) *WritableVMInterfaceRequest`
+`func NewWritableVMInterfaceRequest(virtualMachine BriefVirtualMachineRequest, ) *WritableVMInterfaceRequest`

 NewWritableVMInterfaceRequest instantiates a new WritableVMInterfaceRequest object This constructor will assign default values to properties that have it defined,